oknozor/blog/content/reverse-engineering-aoe2-part-1.md

 The data we are looking for are located in `"$HOME"/.steam/steam/steamapps/common/AoE2DE/resources/en/strings/key-value/key-value-strings-utf8.txt`.

-Taking a look at the file content we can see some numeric values mapping to a string content :
+Taking a look at the file content we can see some numeric values mapping to a string content:
 ```
 1150 "Victory!"
 1151 "Defeat!"